rdubois440/esp32_nunchuck_ble_keyboard/README.md

 SCL      | White   | Arduino SCL   | Clock

 After carefully identifying the colour of each signal, cut the cable about 5cm from the connector, and connect the wires to the arduino according to the table above.

-Connect the USB mini arduino connector to a USB plug on the computer.
-The computer provides 5V to the arduino, which in turns provides 3.3 V to the nunchuck.
-This has worked on a wide range of computers, running linux and windows.
-No current limitation problem noticed

 ## Olimex Adapter